four43/admiral-cli/README.md

 var cli = new Cli();
 cli
+	.commandGroup({
+	    name: 'cmd',
-	.commandGroup('cmd', 'Commands are single words, no - or --s, and are one of the following:', [ new CliCommand('add', 'The variable cmd will be set to add in this case', function(cli, command) { var do = 'stuff'; }), new CliCommand('another', 'A user could also specify another') ],
+	    description: 'Commands are single words, no - or --s, and are one of the following:',
+	    commands: [
+			new CliCommand({
+			    name: 'add',
+			    description: 'The variable cmd will be set to add in this case',
+			    callback: function(cli, command) { var do = 'stuff';
+			}),
+			new CliCommand({
+			    name: 'another',
+			    description: 'A user could also specify another' })
+		],
-		function commandLevelCallback(cli, command) {
+		callback: function commandLevelCallback(cli, command) {
 			var theCommandObjThatWasChosen = command;
 		},
-		true //Required
+		required: true
 	)
+	.flag({
+	    name: 'flagName',
+	    description: 'Flags are single phrases, set as a boolean',
+	    shortFlag: '-f',
+	    longFlag: '--flag'
+    })
+	.flag({
+	    name: 'notPassed',
+	    description: "Flags that aren't passed are set as false",
+	    shortFlag: '-n',
+	    longFlag: '--notPassed'
+    })
+	.option({
+	    name: 'optName',
-	.flag('flagName', 'Flags are single phrases, set as a boolean', '-f', '--flag') .flag('nonPassed', 'Flags that aren\'t passed are set as false', '-n', '--non') .option('optName', 'Options are two parts, a key and a user supplied value', '-o', '--option', 'string', true);
+	    description: 'Options are two parts, a key and a user supplied value',
+	    shortFlag: '-o',
+	    longFlag: '--option',
+	    type: 'string',
+	    length: '+'
+	});

 //Parse Cli arguments
 try {